Opening Range Trading Strategy

 - Narrow opening range(accumulation or distribution going on)

-- When price breaks out from the opening range give a trending move in either direction
+- When the price breaks out from the opening range, give a trending move in either direction

 - WIDE opening range

 - High and low of the day hold throughout the day (BOF at both ends)

 - Price rotated up and down without any clear directional conviction during the day

 - Very wide opening range